browserengineering/book/book/styles.md

 already inherited the correct property value when the children try to read it.

-On `TextNode` objects we can do an even simpler trick, since never has styles of its own and only inherits from its parent:
+On `TextNode` objects we can do an even simpler trick, since a text node never has styles of its own and only inherits from its parent:

 ``` {.python}
 def style(node, parent, rules):